 We will also be operating a digital campaign that is set to launch in the week of Purple Day.
 Our main aim here is to raise awareness for epilepsy, because we still think it’s often a misunderstood condition.”

-EAA and Accounting For Good started working together when the not for profit went through a significant change in structure.
+EAA and True Accounting started working together when the not for profit went through a significant change in structure.

 “We used to operate a 30 seat telemarketing call centre.
 We had around 100 casual staff selling raffle tickets or requesting donations, but when our strategy moved away from that type of work, we also changed our financial model.